RealCreepi/ArieraOS/README.md

 ./comp.sh: line 15: /root/opt/cross/bin/i686-elf-ld: No such file or directory
 cp: cannot stat 'debug/kernel.elf': No such file or directory
 ```
 Don't worry!
-You now should have a file called `mountainos.iso`.
+You now should have a file called `lolaos.iso`.
 Feel free to do whatever you want with it.

 ## TODO